Skip to main content

 Frequently asked questions

-Learning how to back up photos to Dropbox is easy—and instantaneous.
-All you have to do is save your photos to Dropbox and they’re immediately backed up to the cloud from your iPhone, Android, Windows, or Mac and accessible across your devices.
-Get more detailed info on backing up photos to Dropbox here.
+Learning how to back up photos to the cloud is effortless with Dropbox.
+All you have to do is save your photos to Dropbox and they’re immediately backed up to the cloud from your iPhone, Android, Windows, or Mac.
+They’re then easily accessible across your devices.

 A Dropbox folder with a cloud icon